BetonQuest/BetonQuest/docs/Documentation/Commands-and-permissions.md

 you define what folders to download from the repo.
 It is appended to the offsetPath to get the full Path in the repo.
 Optionally you may add a 5th parameter:
 `targetPath` is where in your BetonQuest folder the files shall be put, relative to either the QuestPackages or QuestTemplates folder defined as `offsetPath`.
-Additionally you can add tags to the end of the command to control behavior of the downloader:
+If you want to place some QuestTemplates inside `QuestPackages` you can do this by adding `../QuestTemplates/` to the beginning of the target path.
+Additionally, you can add tags to the end of the command to control behavior of the downloader:
 If `recursive` is added [nested packages](Reference.md#structure) or templates will be downloaded while by default they will be skipped.
 The tag `overwrite` defines that already existing files may be overwritten.
 By default an error is logged and the download is stopped.